rihan74426/rihan74426/README.md

 - 👋 Hi, I’m Md Rihan
-- 👀 I’m interested in full stack web deplopment with js
+- 👀 I’m expert in full stack web deplopment with js
-- 🌱 I’m currently learning full stack with js
 - 💞️ I’m looking to collaborate on web development
 - 📫 If you wanna reach me plz mail to this address: mdrihannj@gmail.com